 - Mug.
 How about a cool container for a hot drink?

 Christmas parties are great fun because most people are already in a festive mood.
 You don’t need special decorations.
 Your holiday decor will do just fine.
 Just have plenty of tasty snacks and beverages.
 The entertainment is built in.
-All these features add up to a party that will rock your socks!
+All these features add up to a party that will rock your socks, especially if you wrap them in unexpected ways and attach a card with a holiday-themed joke.

 Get your socks and stuffers for your Christmas sock exchange from Redbubble, and they will be the talk of the party.
 Redbubble features the designs of independent artists on items that you can use.
 That’s a great idea for the holidays, or for any day!